 While you can make these Watermelon Basil Mimosas to order, I highly suggest pre-mixing large batches of the juice and simple syrup in a large pitcher or carafe.
 This way, you can set it out with bottles of chilled Prosecco and let guests serve themselves.
-It’s also a great way to incorporate the Watermelon Basil Mimosas into a mimosa bar with different flavors and combos.
-I recommend 1 tbsp simple syrup to one cup of watermelon juice.
+It's also a great way to incorporate the Watermelon Basil Mimosas into a mimosa bar with different flavors and combos.
+I recommend 1 tablespoon simple syrup to one cup of watermelon juice.

 What to do with leftover basil simple syrup

 If you make a big batch of the simple syrup and have some leftover, might I suggest using it to make my Watermelon Basil Sherbet?
 It's super easy and refreshing, and requires no special equipment!
 Get the recipe here.

 If you make my Watermelon Basil Mimosa, please be sure to leave me a comment!
 I would love to hear from you, and value your feedback!
 Lastly, if you make the recipe and love it, please tag me on Instagram!
 I love to see your photos!

 Thirsty for more fun boozy creations?
 Check out my cocktails page!